The other side of Syria's war: School students eye US election

 Ashley Youssef, also 14, said she's following the campaign because she has relatives in the US.

-''I wouldn't like to see anything bad happen to them or their country,'' she said in a video filmed by her classmate Asma Sukkur.
+''I wouldn't like to see anything bad happen to them or their country,'' she said in a video filmed by her classmate Asma Sukkar.

 "I'm also afraid that Syrians will have more difficulties traveling to America.
 The elections are very important to me, because they could affect my country as well, especially its security.
 The way we live in Syria depends on the new US president.''